-Addressing Healthcare Interoperability
+Addressing Healthcare industry Interoperability

 But medical IT vendors have no incentive to make their processes interoperable with their competitors, which is understandable from a market-oriented point of view.
-However, it makes it very difficult for healthcare providers to offer the best, most efficient care to patients, which is morally unacceptable.
+However, it makes it very difficult for healthcare industry providers to offer the best, most efficient care to patients, which is morally unacceptable.

 Before placing all of the blame on medical technology vendors, however, it’s important to hold policymakers and care providers accountable for their part, as well.

-Specifically, policymakers invested in interoperability need to move beyond setting routine standards and create a policy framework that creates robust market demand for interoperability.
+Specifically, policymakers invested in interoperability need to move beyond setting routine standards and create a policy framework that creates a robust market demand for interoperability.